robcarver17/pysystemtrade/DONE_TO_DO.md

 Created classses for individual futures contracts, and included example of how to use Quandl to get them

 ## Version 0.16.5
-Updated .csv data and moved to seperate section - now stored under Github LFS
+Updated .csv data and moved to separate section - now stored under Github LFS

 ## Version 0.16.4
 Added quandl data (but only for individual futures contracts right now so useless)